 Care should include better education on the dangers of sun exposure and sun protection, along with the key role skin cancer screening plays.
 We are also involved in ethically approved, clinical research into early detection.

-Accurate diagnosis equally reduces the number of normal moles which are biopsied, or removed.
-We know of many cases where ‘mole clinics’ have carried out unneccesary removals, with a physical and psychological impact on patients.
+This can be life saving and the accurate diagnosis involved reduces the number of biopsies, or removal of normal moles.
+We know of cases where ‘mole clinics’ have carried out unneccesary removals, with a physical and psychological impact on patients.

-This can put people off screening, which makes sense for those with previous melanomas, atypical naevus syndrome, or a related family history.
-For all of us however, the best skin cancer treatment is early detection.
+This can put people off screening, which makes sense for those with previous melanomas, atypical naevus syndrome, or a related family history, or for each one of us.

-Our London clinics are there for all cases, however complex and whatever type of skin cancer requires treatment.
+Our London clinic is there for all cases, however complex and whatever type of skin cancer requires treatment.
 Advanced techniques such as Mohs surgery are available, along with a full range of care.

 The reason we put so much emphasis on screening is to minimise treatment and make this as non invasive as possible.
-Please talk to our staff about how we can help and the advanced skin cancer treatment facilities our clinics offer.
+Please talk to our staff about how we can help and the advanced skin cancer treatment facilities our clinic offers.

 If you would like further detail on the tests we use: